A Younger long Sequence teak sideboard c 1970 re-polished

 This range has become noticeably more sought after in the last 2 years with both British and export customers .

 A Younger also decided to follow G Plan in giving their pieces a high polyurethane finish to protect the teak .
 However if not cleaned as per the original care instructions this deteriorated over time allowing it to mark more easily .
 This one had quite a few marks to it , so we had to strip off the original finish , then clean and re-polish it .
 We prefer the more natural oiled finish , and that is what it now has .
-All the marks have been removed , and it now looks as near to showroom condition as would be possible for a piece that has had 50 years of use .
-There are no visible marks or scratches .
+As you’ll see in one of the photos there are still some small signs of wear that you will see if you look very closely .

 Dimensions: 213cms long 79.5 high 46 deep